pay-now/paynow-woocommerce/README.EN.md

 [**Wersja polska**][ext0]
 # Paynow WooCommerce Plugin

+Paynow plugin adds quick bank transfers and BLIK payment to a WooCommerce shop.

 This plugin supports WooCommerce 2.2 and higher.

-To access Paynow API, please contact us at kontakt@paynow.pl.

 ## Installation
 1. Download plugin from the [Github repository][ext1] to the local directory as zip